PHOENIX CHINESE WEEK 2024

-WELCOME!
-The Phoenix Chinese Week Committee, in cooperation with City of Phoenix, the Phoenix Sister Cities, Inc. and the Phoenix Sister Cities Taipei and Chengdu Committees, is proud to present PHOENIX CHINESE WEEK 2023, a series of cultural, social and educational events highlighting the diverse heritage of an ancient culture with 5,000 years of history.
+The Phoenix Chinese Week Committee, in cooperation with the City of Phoenix, the Phoenix Sister Cities, Inc., and the Phoenix Sister Cities Chengdu and Taipei Committees, is proud to present PHOENIX CHINESE WEEK 2024, a series of cultural, social, and educational events highlighting the diverse heritage of an ancient culture with 5,000 years of history.

-Celebrate the Year of the Rabbit and experience the sights, sounds and tastes of the 33rd annual Phoenix Chinese Week’s Culture and Cuisine Festival.
-Enjoy continuous live entertainment including dragon and lion dances, folk dances, musical performances, tai chi and martial arts demonstrations.
-Sample a variety of delicious Asian food from our food trucks and food vendors, chill out at our beer garden, kids will have fun at the Children's Pavilion, shop interesting items from our merchandise vendors, check out our Koi fish and other exhibits, and participate in many hands-on activities.
+Celebrate the Year of the Dragon and experience the sights, sounds, and tastes of the 34th annual Phoenix Chinese Week’s Culture and Cuisine Festival.
+Enjoy continuous live entertainment, including dragon and lion dances, folk dances, musical performances, tai chi, and martial arts demonstrations.
+Sample a variety of delicious Asian food from our food trucks and food vendors, chill out at our beer garden, have fun at the Children's Pavilion, shop interesting items from our merchandise vendors, check out our Koi fish and other exhibits, and participate in many hands-on activities.
 Test your skill using chopsticks at the chopstick challenge, take a selfie in full traditional Chinese costume, play a game of mahjong, learn how to use the abacus, try a Chinese Yo-yo, have your English name translated into Chinese characters, and much more!

-The Phoenix Chinese Week Committee along with Phoenix Sister Cities, Inc., the Phoenix Sister Cities Taipei and Chengdu Committees, officials, and dignitaries will officially kick off the Phoenix Chinese Week 2023 Culture and Cuisine Festival at the grand opening ceremony featuring traditional lion dance, performances and entertainment.
+The Phoenix Chinese Week Committee, along with Phoenix Sister Cities, Inc., the Phoenix Sister Cities Chengdu and Taipei Committees, officials, and dignitaries, will officially kick off the Phoenix Chinese Week 2024 Culture and Cuisine Festival at the grand opening ceremony featuring traditional lion dance, dragon dance, performances, and entertainment.

 The Children's Pavilion provides free children's cultural projects.
 Demonstrations of Chinese calligraphy with translating English names into Chinese, paper folding, folk art, paper cutting and other arts and crafts.
 Children of all ages can enjoy the cultural and fun hands-on activities.